eiji03aero/til/candidates.md

 # next
 ## light
-- Usecase feedback for successful usage of CQRS.
+- experience feedback of using of CQRS.
   - https://itnext.io/1-year-of-event-sourcing-and-cqrs-fb9033ccd1c6

-- What is materialized view pattern with database?

 - What can you do with service worker?